What are the requirements to open a bank account?

 Have your information handy to make the application process run smoothly.

-Requirements vary from bank to bank, but you’ll generally need to provide your personal information and verify your identity.
+The requirements to open a bank account vary from bank to bank, but you’ll generally need to provide your personal information and to verify your identity and address.

 - Apply on the app.
-Many banks allow you to apply for a new account by following the prompts through their mobile app.
+Many banks let you apply for a new account by following the prompts through their mobile app.

 - Apply in person.
 You can visit your nearest bank branch to apply for an account in person.

-Before you apply for a bank account, you’ll need to make sure that you meet any eligibility criteria that apply.
-These criteria vary depending on the type of account you would like to open but can include:
+Before you apply for a bank account, you’ll need to make sure you meet any eligibility criteria that apply.
+These will vary depending on the type of account you’d like to open, but can include:

 - Age requirements.
-You’ll need to be at least 18 years of age to open an account by yourself, although parents or legal guardians can open bank accounts for their kids.
-Different age limits can apply to special accounts, such as a kids or seniors account.
+You’ll need to be at least 18 years of age to open an account by yourself, though children may be able to open a joint account with a parent or guardian.

 - Residency requirements.
-You’ll typically need to be a Canadian resident to open an account, but in some cases it is possible to open an account from overseas.
+You’ll typically need to be a UK resident to open an account, but in some cases it is possible to open an account from overseas.

-Other criteria may apply, so check the terms and conditions before beginning an application.
+Other criteria may apply, so it’s a good idea to check the terms and conditions before beginning an application.

 What information do I need to open a bank account?

-If you’re an existing customer with a bank, they’ll have your personal information on file and you likely won’t need to supply any extra details unless you’re setting up a business or kids account.
-However, if you’ve never held an account with that particular bank before, you’ll need to provide:
+If you’re already a customer with a bank, it will already have your personal information on file and you likely won’t need to supply any extra details unless you’re setting up a business or a children’s account.
+However, if you’ve never had an account with that particular bank before, you’ll need to provide:

 - Personal details.
-This can include your gender, full name, date of birth and residential address.
+Including your gender, full name, date of birth and residential address.

 - Contact details.
-The bank will require your phone number and email address.
+The bank will need your phone number and email address.

 Frequently asked questions